CtrlK

 Suggestions

-Include at minimum the key JVM flags and one concrete profiler command inline in the SKILL.md so Claude has actionable content without needing to read the reference file first.
+Include at minimum the key JVM flags and a representative script snippet (or the core profiling command) directly in the SKILL.md body so Claude has actionable content without needing to read the reference file first.

-Remove the 'What is covered in this Skill?' bullet list which largely duplicates the description and workflow — this would improve conciseness.
+Remove the 'What is covered in this Skill?' bullet list as it duplicates the workflow steps and description — this would improve conciseness.

 DimensionReasoningScore